DouglasUrner/Recipes/condiments/hemp-seed-white-sauce.md

 | 1/2 C    | hemp seeds
 | 1 C      | oat or nut milk
 | 2 cloves | garlic
-| 4 tsp    | white wine or white balsamic vinegar
+| 4 tsp    | white balsamic vinegar (or use white wine vinegar)
 | 1 tsp    | salt
 | 1/2 tsp  | black pepper

 ## Instructions

-1. Combine ingredients and blend on high for about a minute.
+1. Combine ingredients and blend on high for about a minute, sauce will thicken as you blend.

 ## Notes